Bordered Heegaard Floer homology: Invariance and pairing: From CFK- to CFD : Statement of results

-\begin{remark} These notions could alternatively be formulated without reference to a basis: vertical arrows correspond to certain non-vanishing differentials in the spectral sequence belonging to the filtered complex $C/U\cdot C$, while horizontal arrows correspond to arrows in an analogous spectral sequence for $C/[(U-1)\cdot C]$. \end{remark}
+\begin{remark} These notions could alternatively be formulated without reference to a basis.
+Vertical (respectively horizontal) arrows correspond to non-vanishing differentials in the spectral sequence belonging to the filtered complex $\Cvert$ (respectively~$\Chor$). \end{remark}

-Every finitely generated chain complex $C$ as above is quasi-isomorphic to one which is reduced; moreover, it can also be vertically simplified or horizontally simplified.
-See Lemma~\ref{lemma:SimplifyComplex}.
+Every finitely generated chain complex $C$ as above is homotopy equivalent to one which is reduced; moreover, for a reduced complex, we can find a vertically or horizontally simplified basis.
+See Proposition~\ref{prop:SimplifyComplex}.